The Broken Pitcher (painting)

 The Broken Pitcher is the artwork of French artist William-Adolphe Bouguereau.
 The painting was completed in 1891.
-It was the first artwork of William-Adolphe Bouguereau when he arrived in California.
+It was the first artwork of William-Adolphe Bouguereau to arrive in California when it was acquired by the de Youngs in 1893.
 The painting is the symbol of the loss of virginity.
 In this picture of a young girl with a blue skirt and white shirt covered by a red cloth, she sits beside the broken pitcher.
-This work is in the Masterworks of European Painting in the California Palace of the Legion of Honor (1999).
+This work is in the Masterworks of European Painting in the Legion of Honor (1999).